Issued July 15, 2020, Updated November 23, 2020

 - Identify a “Pandemic Safety Officer” for each project or work site, or, if a large-scale construction project, then for each contractor at the site.
 The primary responsibility of the Pandemic Safety Officer will be to convey, implement, and enforce the social distancing and other requirements of this guidance for the protection of employees, suppliers, and other personnel at the site.

-Non-residential or Commercial Construction
+Non-residential or Commercial Construction and Residential Construction.

 The Uniform Construction Code (34 Pa.
 Code § 401.1) defines “Commercial construction” as “a building, structure or facility that is not a residential building.”
 This definition includes multi-unit housing and student housing.

 Elected political subdivisions (or “local political units” as described in the Governor’s guidance), and other public entities should continue to use best judgment in exercising their authority to conduct critical construction projects.
 All construction decisions should appropriately balance public health and safety while ensuring the continued safety of critical infrastructure.
-When possible, local political units and public entities should postpone non-essential projects and only proceed with essential projects when they can implement appropriate social distancing and cleaning/disinfecting protocols, and should adhere to this guidance on all construction projects.
+When possible, local political units and public entities should postpone non-essential projects and only proceed with essential projects when they can implement appropriate social distancing and cleaning/disinfecting protocols and should adhere to this guidance on all construction projects.

 Local political units and public entities should officially communicate to contractors whether their specific project will be resumed.
 Notwithstanding any general authorization to resume construction activities, contractors should not resume work on public construction projects until directed to do so by the applicable governmental unit.